mrdcvlsc/learning-space/math/CombinatoricsNote.md

 K-ary or N-ary trees is where each node has a maximum of $k$ children, it generalizes binary trees ($k = 2$), ternary trees ($k = 3$), etc.

+A **perfect** k-ary tree is where all the nodes starting from the root up to the nodes at $d - 1$ depth have a fixed number of $k$ child nodes, only until $d - 1$ since the nodes at depth $d$ does not have children since they are the leaf nodes, we can use the formula below to determine the total vertices a perfect k-ary tree has.

+$$
+v = \frac{k^d - 1}{k - 1}, \quad (k \gt 1 \quad \land \quad d \ge 0)
+$$

+**NOTE**: some textbook might say that the root node is at depth 0, or count the depth via the number of edges going from the root to a specific node, but for this example we define the root node being at depth 1, and any of its children would be at depth 2, so on and so forth.

-We can find the total number of vertices/node a perfect k-ary tree (with depth $d$) using the geometic series.
+This formula of finding the total number of vertices/node a perfect k-ary tree (with depth $d$) came from the geometic series.

 $$
 \begin{align}